tada5hi/vitron/README.md

 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

-This is a library to build beautiful (win, linux, mac) desktop apps, for any static web application.
+This is a library to build beautiful (win, linux, mac) desktop apps, for any static web application, with vite and electron.

 **Table of Contents**